 Whole exome sequencing (WES)

 We performed trio-based WES in a cohort of 311 patients with unsolved ID.
 DNA was extracted from peripheral blood leukocytes of affected individuals and their parents according to standard methods.
 Exomes were enriched using the SureSelect XT Human All Exon 50 Mb kit, version 5 (Agilent Technologies) according to manufacturer's instructions in an automated fashion using the Bravo Liquid Handling Platform (Agilent) and 3µg of input material.
 Sequencing was performed as 101 bp paired-end reads on HiSeq 2500 systems (Illumina).
 Reads were aligned against the human assembly hg19 (GRCh37) using Burrows–Wheeler Aligner (BWA v 0.7.5).
 We performed variant calling using SAM-tools (v 0.1.18), PINDEL (v 0.2.4t) and ExomeDepth (v1.0.0).
-Subsequently, variants were filtered using the SAMtools varFilter script with default parameters except for the maximum read depth (-D) and the minimum P-value for base quality bias (-2), which were set to 9999 and 1e-400, respectively, and custom scripts and custom scripts.
+Subsequently, variants were filtered using the SAMtools varFilter script with default parameters except for the maximum read depth (-D) and the minimum P-value for base quality bias (-2), which were set to 9999 and 1e-400, respectively, and custom scripts.
 The variants were then inserted into an in-house database.

 To discover putative de novo variants, variants present in the parents of an affected individual, in the 1000 Genomes Project or in less than four of 5,165 in-house controls, which had a variant quality of <30, or which did not pass the filter scripts were filtered out.
 Raw read data of the remaining variants were then checked using the Integrative Genomics Viewer (IGV).
 To discover putative homozygous and compound heterozygous variants or X-linked variants which may be disease-causing, we filtered out variants that were already present in frequencies of at least 1% in our 5,165 in-house control exomes, the 1000 Genomes Project or in the ExAc database.
 We also filtered variants with a variant quality less than 30, or a read depth below 7 and variants that did not pass the filter scripts.
 For the compound heterozygous variants, the frequency filters were applied to both variants and the variants were only filtered out if both compound heterozygous variants had frequencies >1%.
 Raw read data of the remaining variants were then checked using the Integrative Genomics Viewer (IGV).
 For the remaining variants, the affected genes were checked to see if they were listed as disease-associated in the OMIM database or in an in-house curated list of autosomal recessive and X-linked recessive genes including, but not limited to, the DDG2P gene list or the gene list published by Kochinke et al. Prediction algorithms such as SIFT, Polyphen2, MutationTaster or CADD were used to determine potential pathogenicity of variants.